City of London says access to EU markets not on the cards

 By Huw Jones

-LONDON, May 13 (Reuters) - Britain's financial services sector won't get access to the European Union's markets for the foreseeable future following Brexit, industry officials said on Thursday as a row with France simmers.
+LONDON, May 13 (IFR) - (Reuters) Britain's financial services sector won't get access to the European Union's markets for the foreseeable future following Brexit, industry officials said on Thursday as a row with France simmers.

 Britain fully left the EU on Dec.
 31, 2020 and the City of London has been largely cut off from providing services in the bloc.